Factbox: A Biden presidency could bring better gas mileage, cheaper drugs, less doom scrolling

 TECH

-A Biden win isn’t likely to lift the regulatory cloud over Big Tech, with some Democrats eager to go even further than the Trump Administration in scrutinizing practices at Alphabet Inc’s GOOGL.O Google, Apple Inc AAPL.O, Amazon.com Inc AMZN.O and Facebook Inc FB.O.
-The Justice Department antitrust lawsuit against Google, filed last month, is expected to continue and could even be broadened.
+A Biden win isn’t likely to lift the regulatory cloud over Big Tech, with some Democrats eager to go even further than the Trump Administration in scrutinizing practices at Alphabet Inc’s Google, Apple Inc, Amazon.com Inc and Facebook Inc. The Justice Department antitrust lawsuit against Google, filed last month, is expected to continue and could even be broadened.

 A Biden Administration and a Democratic Congress could also mean new privacy regulations and a revision of a key law that protects internet companies from liability for the content posted on their services.
 But tech companies have many friends among Biden advisors, including vice president-elect Kamala Harris, and will fight hard to water down any new laws.